Emekadavid/emekadavids_projects/README.md

 3. [Tackling The Health Crises In Africa](https://github.com/Emekadavid/Data_analysis_competition): Africa is facing a health crises.
 One of them is medical tourism that takes away its essential financial resources.
 Also, it is facing a lot of brain drain of skilled medical personnel.
 A comprehensive exploration of the data from 10Alytics shows that more needs to be done to solve these problems.
 One of the recommendations is that African governments should prioritise health care.

+## Hobbies

+1. [Youtube Channel: Python Novice To Pro](https://www.youtube.com/@pythonnovicetopro): I love Python programming and doing SQL queries.
+In fact, I love everything that involves working with data.
+To share my love with the world, I started this Youtube channel, Python Novice to Pro channel.
+I hope you do subscribe to the channel and like my videos.